 Keep a Vacant Property Safe and Secure

 There is any number of reasons you might have a vacant property.
-For example, you could be in the process of moving, and you haven’t sold your old home yet, or the new residents haven’t moved in.
-You might buy an investment property that’s vacant, or it could be a family property that you’re trying to figure out what to do with.
+For example, you could be in the process of moving, and you haven’t sold your old home yet.
+Another reason might be that the new residents haven’t moved in yet.

 Regardless of the specifics, the following are key tips for keeping a vacant property safe and secure.

 Let the Neighbors Know What’s Going On

 If a vacant property is surrounded by neighbors, they can be great resources and support.
 Neighbours can help for securing the property, particularly if you keep them in the loop.
 Let the neighbors know why the property is vacant, what kind of activity they can expect there, and what your timelines might look like.

 It’s always good to have eyes and ears on the property, and you should give them your contact information in case they see anything.

 Consider finding housesitters

 One of the best ways to keep a vacant property safe for either short or long periods is finding suitable and trusted housesitters.
 Alternatively what happens when a hose sits vacant is it becomes vulnerable to intruders, bad weather can cause damage which if left unattended creates issues with insurers and adds cost to maintenance.

 What is a house sitter?